rebgraz/rebgraz.github.io/index.md

 ## Work in progress

-trying to figure out how to set-up my page!
+I am trying to figure out how to set-up my page!

 You can use the [editor on GitHub](https://github.com/rebgraz/rebgraz.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.